Frank Winfield Woolworth: Personal life

 On June 11, 1876, Woolworth married Jennie Creighton (1853–1924).
-Their children were Helena Maud Woolworth McCann (1878–1938), Jessie May Woolworth Donahue (1886–1971), and Edna Woolworth (1883–1917), who died from suffocation due to mastoiditis.
+They were the parents of Helena Maud Woolworth McCann (1878–1938), Jessie May Woolworth Donahue (1886–1971), and Edna Woolworth Hutton (1883–1917), who died from suffocation due to mastoiditis.
 Rumors have persisted that she died by suicide.
 She was the mother of Barbara Hutton.
+Frank and Jennie's marriage was a happy one and Jennie regretted the demands that financial success put on Frank's time with her.
+By 1916 she displayed the symptoms of advanced dementia.

 Death

-Woolworth died on April 8, 1919, five days before his 67th birthday.
+Woolworth died of septic shock from an infected tooth on April 8, 1919, 5 days before his 67th birthday.
 At the time of his death, Woolworth was worth approximately $76.5 million or the equivalent of 1/1214th of the US GNP.
 His company owned more than 1,000 stores in the United States and other countries and was a $65 million ($ in 2009 dollars) corporation.
 He died without signing his newest will, so his mentally handicapped wife received the entire estate under the provision of his older 1889 will.
+When she died in 1924, her estate was worth $57.5 million.

 Woolworth is interred in the Woodlawn Cemetery in the Bronx, New York City.